Bridget M. Brennan

 Bridget Meehan Brennan (née Bridget Maeve Meehan, born 1974) is an American lawyer from Ohio who serves as a United States district judge of the United States District Court for the Northern District of Ohio.
-She served as acting United States Attorney for the Northern District of Ohio from 2021 to 2022.
+She served as acting United States attorney for the Northern District of Ohio from 2021 to 2022.

 Education

 Brennan received her Bachelor of Arts from John Carroll University in 1997 and her Juris Doctor from the Case Western Reserve University School of Law in 2000.

-Legal career
+Career

 Brennan was previously an associate at BakerHostetler in Cleveland from 2000 to 2007.
-She served in the U.S. Attorney's office from 2007 to 2022, including First Assistant United States Attorney from 2018 to 2021, Chief of the Criminal Division from 2017 to 2018, Chief of the Civil Rights unit from 2015 to 2017, and ethics advisor from 2013 to 2018.
-From January 2021 to February 2022, she served as the Acting United States Attorney, and in turn chief federal law enforcement officer for the Northern District of Ohio.
+She served in the U.S. Attorney's office from 2007 to 2022, including first assistant United States attorney from 2018 to 2021, chief of the Criminal Division from 2017 to 2018, chief of the Civil Rights unit from 2015 to 2017, and ethics advisor from 2013 to 2018.
+From January 2021 to February 2022, she served as the acting United States attorney, and in turn chief federal law enforcement officer for the Northern District of Ohio.